pyjarrett/OMSCS_Survival_Guide/README.md

 Do not avoid classes or specializations because you don't know a particular programming language.
-It baffles me that people do this and it physically pains me whenever I see a Google+ post of someone trying to do this.
+It baffles me that people do this and it physically pains me whenever I see a Reddit post of someone trying to do this.
 If you stop learning new languages and tools, you will make yourself obsolete.
 Play around on [HackerRank](https://www.hackerrank.com/domains) or set up a test environment and learn about the language your class uses before class starts.
 OMSCS is an